towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychVideoSwitcher.markdown

     lum: luminance \(MxN matrix with values from 0 to 1\)
     ratio: blue to red ratio of the video switcher
     lut: The 257 slots calibrated luminance table as described below.
-    trigger: when non\-zero, a trigger will be sent in current frame trigger=1 or 'top', the first line of image trigger=2 or 'auto',  the first line with non\-zero image trigger=3 or 'middle', the middle line of image If you omit ratio, you should give it in this code
+    trigger: when non-zero, a trigger will be sent in current frame trigger=1 or 'top', the first line of image trigger=2 or 'auto',  the first line with non-zero image trigger=3 or 'middle', the middle line of image If you omit ratio, you should give it in this code
  Output: RGB image \(MxNx3 matrix with values from 0 to 255\)